timovdk/characterizing_navigation_graphs/README.md

         Correct: “..\video_files\Help.mp4”

     b.
-Another thing to note: For big_ng.ipynb to work you need all videos from Dropbox in the “..\characterizing_navigation_graphs\data\video_files” folder (as we index the videos, so with less videos the indices don't match up).
+Another thing to note: For generate_pickle.ipynb to work you need all videos from Dropbox in the “..\characterizing_navigation_graphs\data\video_files” folder (as we index the videos, so with less videos the indices don't match up).

-4. Now you should be able to run big_ng.ipynb